Politely Decline a Legal Request

-The Methods of Answering the Complaint with a Pleading or Position Paper
+The Methods of Answering the Complaint with a Plead or Position Paper

 Questions and Answers

-I have a customer who was renting a home, and there is bad water damage and possibly black mold.
-We came out and looked at it but didn't find the black mold, apparently.
+I have a customer who was renting a home.
+There is bad water damage and possibly black mold.
+We came out and looked at it, but didn't find the black mold.
 She wants us to come to court to witness, but my boss wants nothing to do with it or her.
 How do I politely decline without bringing trouble to our company?

 Dear (Their Name),

-As you are aware, we surveyed your water damage to the property you are renting on (date).
+As you are aware, we surveyed your water damage to the property you are renting as (address) on (date).
 Our findings concluded that although there was water damage, we saw no physical signs of black mold.
-My employer has requested that we remain out of the court proceedings which our testimony would not exactly help your case due to the fact that we would have to state we found no mold if questioned.
-I can provide you will a written estimate of the damage and cost to replace/repair.
+My employer has requested that we remain out of the court proceedings which our testimony would not exactly help your case due to the fact that when questioned, we would have to state we found no mold.
+I can provide you with a written estimate of the damage and a estimation of the cost to replace/repair.
 You will find this included with the letter.